georgewallace/elasticsearch/docs/reference/query-languages/query-dsl-knn-query.md

 }
 ```

+% TEST[continued]

 ## Knn query inside a nested query [knn-query-with-nested-query]

 `knn` query can be used inside a nested query.
-The behaviour here is similar to [top level nested kNN search](docs-content://solutions/search/vector/knn.md#nested-knn-search):
+The behaviour here is similar to [top level nested kNN search](knn-search.md#nested-knn-search):

 * kNN search over nested dense_vectors diversifies the top results over the top-level document
 * `filter`  over the top-level document metadata is supported and acts as a pre-filter